Denise Nakano is an anchor and reporter for NBC10 News. You can watch her anchor weekends at 6 and 11 p.m., and report throughout the week.

-Denise has been recognized with four Emmy Awards for breaking news and coverage of the local heroin epidemic.
+Denise has been recognized with a national Edward R. Murrow Award for Documentary and with six national and regional Emmy Awards for breaking news and coverage of the local heroin epidemic.
 She has also been honored with a city proclamation recognizing her reporting on the heroin crisis in Philadelphia.

 An active member of the community, Denise served as a national board representative of the Asian American Journalists Association.
 She currently serves on the Board of Smith Memorial Playground and Playhouse.
 She is extremely passionate about raising awareness about one of the world’s deadliest cancers, lung cancer, from which her mother passed away.